 Mt.
 Spokane Ski & Snowboard Park operates within Mt.
-Spokane State Park, the largest of Washington's State Parks at 13,919 acres.
+Spokane State Park, one of the largest of Washington's State Parks at 13,919 acres.
 In addition to alpine winter recreation, the Park offers year-round recreation including nordic skiing, snowshoeing, snowmobiling, camping, horseback riding, biking and hiking trails, berry picking, sightseeing, and more.

 The Sno-Park Permit is required everywhere within Mt.
 Spokane State Park, excluding the alpine ski area parking lot when the alpine ski area is in normal operation.
 A Discover Pass is NOT a valid parking pass during winter operation within the park.
 A "Virtual Ranger" is located at the Selkirk Lodge, where you can purchase a Sno-Park Permit within the Park.